How to Invest Early and Retire with Millions

 Learning a Better Way

-What if I told you there was a better way?
-One of my earliest accounting professors pointed out that a young college student could amass a substantial fortune over a single summer, ensuring that no matter what else happened in his or her life, he or she would be able to retire with enough money to live comfortably.
-This concept is actually quite simple once you understand the future value of money; how much a single dollar can grow if left alone.
+What if there was a better way?
+The truth is that a young college student could amass a substantial fortune over a single summer, ensuring that no matter what else happened in his or her life, he or she would be able to retire with enough money to live comfortably.
+This concept is actually quite simple once you understand the future value of money—that is, how much a single dollar can grow if left alone.

 You’re a big fan of investors such as Warren Buffett, who at over 80 years old, has amassed more than $66 billion.
 Realizing that you don’t need anywhere near that much, you want to create a backup fund of passive income that silently, yet powerfully, works for you without anyone in your life knowing about it.
 It's your stealth wealth.
 To illustrate this concept, here’s what a typical college student can do:

 - Take the $10,000 of capital and divide it into four piles.

 - Choose four excellent, blue-chip companies that are likely to earn high rates of return for long periods of time such as Hershey, Coca-Cola, Colgate-Palmolive, Nestle, the oil majors such as ExxonMobil or BP, Johnson & Johnson, or another enterprise with nearly non-assailable competitive advantages, distribution networks, and strong financial statements.